jernejc/collabs.art/README.md

 Better described here:
 <a href="https://gist.github.com/jernejc/b0e192aa80d6efd307e423397ae405db" target="_blank">https://gist.github.com/jernejc/b0e192aa80d6efd307e423397ae405db</a>

-# PixelWorld

-The world is a grid of 1.000.000 pixels, where each pixel is represented by a non-fungible token (NFT) on the Ethereum network.
+A grid of 1.000.000 pixels, where each pixel is represented by a non-fungible token (NFT) on the Ethereum network.
 Ownership is stored and transfered based on the <a href="https://eips.ethereum.org/EIPS/eip-721" target="_blank">ERC-721 standard</a> as most digital art and collectibles.
 It cannot be taken away or destroyed.

 Each position has unique identifier within the grid: